 Set a Default Retention Period

-1. Select a retention period from the drop-down or choose Custom to create your own.
+- Select a retention period from the drop-down or choose Custom to create a custom default retention policy.

 Frequently Asked Questions